michpohl/jsondataclass/Readme.md

 And if you want it back as a data class, this is how:

     val dataClass2 = JsonDataClass.fromJsonString<MyDataClass>(string)

+**New!
+You can now also get lists of objects back by using:**

+    JsonDataClass.listFromJsonString<MyDataClass>(string)

+Note that this expects a JsonArray as input!

 If your data class contains more complex types, you might have to deal with *JsonAdapters*: